Black Friday 2018 smart home deals: Bargains on Echo Dot, Google Home Hub, Facebook Portal, Apple HomePod and more

 You can get a smart Roomba for even less by going with an earlier-gen model.
 Best Buy will offer the app-enabled Roomba 675 for $200 starting on Thanksgiving, which saves you $100 off of the retail price.

 We've tested all of the impressive new Google Assistant smart displays this year -- Lenovo's was the first, and I think it's still my favorite.
 Best Buy has the 8-inch version marked down by a hundred bucks for Black Friday, bringing the price down to $99.
-That's the same price as the Black Friday deal on the smaller, less expensive Google Home Hub.
-Best of all, the deal is already live online, so you can buy it right now if you're itching to get your shopping started.
+That's the same price as the Black Friday deal on the smaller-sized Google Home Hub.

+Best Buy made this deal live as an early online special for a few days, but that window is closed, so you'll have to wait until Black Friday for another chance at it.
+Some might want to hold out to see if Lenovo's larger, 10-inch version of the Smart Display gets marked down, as well.
+Best Buy has that model included in the "up to 35 percent off" section of its Black Friday ad, but no final discounts or sale prices have been announced for any of those yet.
+If it gets marked down by the full 35 percent, that'd bring the price down to $165.
+I think I'd still rather spend $99 on the 8-inch model, but it's still something to keep an eye out for.

 Starting Thanksgiving Day, Best Buy will offer both the standard-size and floodlight versions of the current-gen Lifx LED for $40 each, a savings of $20 per bulb.
-That's a good price on good smart bulbs that are brighter than the Philips Hue.
+That's a good price on good smart bulbs that are brighter than comparable bulbs from Philips Hue.

 I'm not seeing it in Best Buy's Black Friday ad, but the team at Nanoleaf tells me that the retailer will have the Nanoleaf Rhythm starter kit for $50 off.
 That's a good deal on this weirdly likable smart lighting kit, which includes nine triangular, color-changing LED panels that stick to your walls, plus a microphone-equipped Rhythm accessory that syncs lighting changes with whatever music you're listening to.